-$$FET{it} = \sum{k} \left[\left(\frac{X{it}^{k}}{\sum{k} X{it}^{k}} \right) \sum{c} \left(\frac{X{ikt}^{c}}{\sum{c} X{ikt}^{c}} \right) \tau{kt}^{c} \right], \tag{12}$$ where τ{kt}^c is product k's ad valorem tariff imposed by export destination country c in year t.
+To measure tariff reductions in a firm's export destination markets, I construct an index of firm-specific external tariffs (FET{it}) as follows:39 where τ{kt}^c is product k's $ad\ valorem$ tariff imposed by export destination country c in year t.
 A firm may export multiple types of products to multiple countries.
-The ratio in the second set of parentheses in Eq.
-(12), $X{ikt}^c / \sum_c X{ikt}^c$, measures the export ratio of product k produced by firm i but consumed in country c, yielding a weighted external tariff across Chinese firms' export destinations.
-Similarly, the first term in parentheses in Eq.
-(12), $X{it}^k / \sum_k X{it}^k$, measures the proportion of product k's exports over firm i's total exports.
-As shown in Table 4, the mean of the firm-specific external tariff is only 0.9 percent, which is significantly lower than its counterpart for firm-specific import tariffs on final goods (8.6 percent).
+The ratio in the second set of parentheses in (12), $X{ikt}^c/\sum_c X{ikt}^c$, measures the export ratio of product k produced by firm i but consumed in country c, yielding a weighted external tariff across Chinese firms' export destinations.
+Similarly, the first term in parentheses in (12), $X{it}^k/\sum_k X{it}^k$, measures the proportion of product k's exports over firm i's total exports.
+The mean of the firm-specific external tariff is only 0.9%, which is significantly lower than its counterpart for firm-specific import tariffs on final goods (8.3%).
 This makes good economic sense.
-The most important export destinations for Chinese firms are developed countries, such as the United States and the countries of the European Union, which usually set substantially lower import tariffs on exporters from developing countries like China.
-Column (4) of Table 10 presents the estimation results including a variable for the firm's external tariffs in the regressions.
+The most important export destinations for Chinese firms are developed countries, such as the US and the countries of the EU, which usually set substantially lower import tariffs on exporters from developing countries like China.
+Column (4) of Table 12 presents the estimation results including a variable for the firm's external tariffs in the regressions.
 The coefficient of firm external tariffs is statistically insignificant.
 One possible reason for this is that Chinese firms had already entered foreign markets before 2000.
 Thus, tariff reductions in Chinese firms' export destinations have no statistically significant effect in reducing the fixed costs of exports.